nutanixworkshops/EnterprisePrivateCloud_Bootcamp/dayinlife/dayinlife.rst

    **Deduplication**

-      When enabled, DSF does capacity-tier and performance-tier deduplication.
+      When enabled, Distributed Storage Fabric (DSF) does capacity-tier and performance-tier deduplication.
 Data is fingerprinted on ingest using a SHA-1 hash that is stored as metadata.
 When duplicate data is detected based on multiple copies with the same fingerprint, a background process removes the duplicates.
 When deduplicated data is read, it is placed in a unified cache, and any subsequent requests for data with the same fingerprint are satisfied directly from cache.

       Deduplication is recommended for full clones, P2V migrations and Persistent Desktops.